COVID-19 UPDATE: We are committed to keeping you and your pets safe during this time. LEARN MORE

 Dr. Nick Tomaro grew up in Oak Creek and has lived back in Milwaukee since graduating from veterinary school at the University of Wisconsin in 2001.
 He is happy to be back at the Shorewood Animal Hospital, having split his time practicing here and doing emergency work and management at the Wisconsin Veterinary Referral Center.
 He enjoys all aspects of veterinary medicine, with special interests in emergency medicine and abdominal surgery.

 Nick earned a graduate degree in Environmental Health Sciences at the Zilber School of Public Health in 2016.
 Nick and his wife Blyth Meier live in Riverwest with their adopted dog Esther.
-Esther is a good trail running companion for Nick.

 Dr. Kevin Joyce joined the Shorewood Animal Hospital in November 2018.
 He is a Wisconsin native, growing up near the Baraboo Bluffs, in Sauk Prairie.
 He graduated from veterinary school at the University of Wisconsin in 2011 and has been practicing in Wisconsin since graduation.
 His professional interests include anesthesia, pain management, internal medicine and advanced diagnostics.
 His favorite part of general practice is getting to develop lasting professional relationships and getting to work with pets through their entire life.
 When not at the clinic, Dr. Joyce likes to spend as much time outside as possible hiking, camping and canoeing.